Exo-MDR-CD2000/five-day-weather-forecast/README.md

 ## Description

 The goal was to create a site and have it display the current weather and the five day forecast for a city.
 It needed to be responsive and allow us to udnerstand how to use data from a third party api.
+I was unable to display the entire forecast as it was eating into my project 1 activities.
+I had parsed the necessary data that needed to be displayhed in the forecast days but ran out of time.
+I also had some difficulty with the forecast icons as well but I will return to this project to finish it at a later date.
+For now, the current weather is displayed and the weather for the first forecast day.
+I also intend to clean the code by removing unecessary comments.
+No work was done into creating the localStorage component of the site which would have done towards the end.
+It would have utilized the unused "recent cities" button to display past searches from the user.
+I also wanted to tidy up the forecast containers as it is overhanging on the last day.